-The Sonomatic radio is an all-transistor radio which plays immediately when turned on.
+The Sonomatic and Wonderbar radios are transistor radios which play immediately when turned on.

-The Wonderbar and Sonomatic have five push buttons for push-tuning of five pre-selected stations.
+The Wonderbar and Sonomatic have five push buttons for pushtuning of five pre-selected stations.
 In addition to the push buttons, a control knob permits manual selection of other stations.